 Where to Buy Black Dragon Pearl Tea

-If you don’t wish to buy online, check your local specialty tea shop.
+If you don't wish to buy online, check your local specialty tea shop.
 I first discovered Black Dragon Pearl Tea at my local Teavana tea shop and I fell in love with them.
 Unfortunately, they are now closed.

 The choice is yours, but you really shouldn't miss out on this exquisite tea.
 If you have a tea merchant that is a personal preference, please share it here.